Dan0xE/CraOff/README.md

 `Please not that i am not the author of the tools linked nor responsible for the Content shared on the linked website.
 Use the Software at your own Risk!!!.`

 `Please note that this Project is for educational purposes and research purposes only.
 I am not responsible for any damage caused by using this Software.
 Any legal responsibility belongs to the person or organization that uses it.
-I recommend everyone who os using this tool to get an office license from the official website`
+I recommend everyone who is using this tool to get an office license from the official website`